samalyxx/samarali.github.io/content/posts/how-to-rank-your-fiverr-gig.md

 Image quality Use sharp and clear images.
 Avoid pixelated, blurry, stretched, or “squashed” images.
 Use high-resolution, eye-catching images that stand out to potential buyers.
 Number of images per Gig You can upload up to 3 images—so make them count!

-I recommend to read This blog once so you can understand it better!
+I recommend to read This  [Blog](https://blog.fiverr.com/post/introducing-the-new-fiverr-gig-image-guidelines) once so you can understand it better!

 #  Step Five : Increase your conversion rate